j-berg-au/BOUNDLESS/content/Notes.md

 - Consumables
 	- Add prices and clocks to make them.
 	- An expensive one that revives a recently deceased PC, coming back with all Scars.
-	- An (less expensive) one that removes Scars.
+	- A (less expensive) one that removes Scars.
 ##### Generic Enemies
 - Sentinel
 - Horde (gets weaker/smaller as it gets damaged)